815 S Main Street Grapevine, Texas

 What exactly is Harvest Hall?

-Harvest Hall is a 20,000 square foot food, beverage and entertainment destination that will feature architecture reminiscent of 19th century grand rail stations of America.
+Harvest Hall is an expansive food, beverage and entertainment destination that will feature architecture reminiscent of 19th century grand rail stations of America.
 It will contain modern amenities, unique food vendors, meeting spaces, offices and a community event space.

-As part of a mixed-use complex, Harvest Hall will be connected to a 120-room boutique hotel with nearly 10,000 square feet of meeting and event space.
+As part of a mixed-use complex, Harvest Hall will be connected to a 120-room boutique hotel with over 20,000 square feet of meeting and event space.
 Together with its proximity to the commuter rail connecting DFW and Fort Worth, Harvest Hall will be bustling with tourists and locals alike.

 Who operates Harvest Hall?